Through The Fibro Fog

 • All the fall flavours - butternut squash is always such a treat when the weather starts to cool.
 Paired with apple, the natural sweetness comes out for a tasty lunch idea.

-• Healthy - bursting with goodness from the fruit, vegetables and fresh herbs.
+• Packed with goodness - it's bursting with goodness from the fruit, vegetables and fresh herbs.

 • Easy to make - this fall soup is simple to make, in just a few steps.